openjs-foundation/tech-strategy/support-for-projects/README.md

 * Facilitating communication between the larger ecosystem and projects.
 This includes:
-  * Javacript Newsletters and Periodicals
+  * Bridging between Javascript Newsletters and Periodicals

-## Communication Javacript Newsletters and Periodicals
+## Bridging between projects and Javacript Newsletters and Periodicals

 There are a number of great newsletters and periodicals.
 Getting articles into these newsletters and periodicals is one way that a project can share